 Google, as a search engine, is designed to provide you (the user) with the results which are most meaningful to you.

-It's really just an organizer of the billion bits of information which are available to you.
+It’s really just an organizer of the billion bits of information that are available to you.

 Its primary job is to give you the results or answers to the problem that YOU are searching for.

 They do this by trying to predict what things you are searching for and what

 And this is actually easier said than done.

 Consider this example for a minute: